When we have chronic illness, our minds are quickly programmed to think about all the things we can no longer do.

 I’ve been trained to do this in my corporate and church life.
 I also always try to dress nicely every day, at least in a smart casual sense, so I’m often told I look really well.

 It just wouldn’t be me not to do so.

 Chronic Illness was never going to change my love of fashion, makeup and making the best of what I have.

 Should I sound “sick” on the phone?
 Should I dress as if I had just got out of bed or don’t care about my appearance?
-I have severe pain and fatigue and sometimes I do lose my voice as a result, but generally I can talk.
-I often look drained throughout the day but if I’m seeing someone a lot of planning has happened prior to seeing them to ensure my pain meds are at their maximum effectiveness.
+I have severe pain and fatigue constantly, and sometimes I do lose my voice as a result, but generally, I can talk.
+I often look drained throughout the day, but if I’m seeing someone, a lot of planning has happened prior to seeing them to ensure my pain meds are at their maximum effectiveness.
 Why would I want to sound terrible or look dishevelled if I’m able to do otherwise?

-I know, as my disease progresses, the day will come when I will be in a state of disrepair and unable to do much about it.
+I know that as my disease continues to progress, the day will come when I will be in a state of disrepair and unable to do much about it.
 I’m going to try and “live well” now and for as long as possible.

 The caller the other day was someone I know and love.
 They were relieved I “sounded” well, so their comment of “You sound so good”, came from a place of love and concern in regards to me being chronically ill.

 It still caused an emotional reaction in me and I heard myself respond, “Thankfully it’s not my voice with the problem”.

 I felt like I wasn’t allowed to sound ok.
 I felt like I was supposed to portray some kind of “sick” or “pained” sound in order for the other person to understand my pain.

 Now this is clearly my issue, not the callers.
 I should, and can, allow myself to feel free, to sound bright and upbeat.
 I don’t want to sound miserable because I’m not.